Unlock the Power of KPIs and Stay Ahead of your Data Center’s Maintenance Schedule

 Work Orders and Predictive Maintenance

-A Work Orders and Predictive Maintenance Dashboard significantly enhances your work order management by allowing you to track and monitor the progress of planned and ad hoc maintenance activities in real-time.
+A dashboard for work orders and predictive maintenance enhances work order management.
+It allows you to track and monitor planned and unplanned maintenance in real-time.
 The dashboard provides you with valuable insights over a time frame into various aspects of your business, including:

-With this information, you can identify how much of your total maintenance work is reactive maintenance and develop preventative maintenance workflows to streamline your upkeep processes and lower operational costs.
+You can use this information to determine the amount of reactive maintenance work you have.
+Based on this, you can develop preventive workflows to improve the efficiency of your upkeep processes and lower costs.
 By leveraging a facility management system that digitizes your approval process and automates work order creation based on predetermined assessment response criteria, you put your data to work for you and proactively stay ahead of any issues.

 What are predictive KPIs?